 As you continue to use the inversion table, continue to progress in your maximum degree of inversion, aiming reach to the 180 degrees mark, which is entirely upside down.

 You should also lengthen your time inverted as you feel comfortable.
 Your first session might only last a few minutes, but as you get used to using the inversion table, you can lengthen your sessions to between 10-20 minutes

 If you want to see a typical inversion session, check out this video:

 I hope you found value in this tutorial and can confidently use one without feeling like you’ll fall off.
-Fear is usually the main factor as to why people don’t use an inversion table, but it really is quite simple when you break the steps down.
+Fear is usually the main factor as to why people don’t use an inversion table, but it is quite simple when you break the steps down.

-If you still have questions, please feel free to leave them in the comments below and feel free to share this tutorial with anyone you know that has complained of back pain or that you know could benefit from using an inversion table.
+If you still have questions, please feel free to leave them in the comments below and explore free to share this tutorial with anyone you know that has complained of back pain or that you know could benefit from using an inversion table.